autoplot/documentation/javadoc/org/autoplot/servlet/JnlpServlet.md

-# org.autoplot.servlet.JnlpServletAlternative to the CGI/Perl based solutions for dynamically creating the JNLP to
+# org.autoplot.servlet.JnlpServlet

- launch into a specific Autoplot configuration.
+Alternative to the CGI/Perl based solutions for dynamically creating the JNLP to launch into a specific Autoplot configuration.

  This uses the following rules: